Non-Recourse Loan (Debt) Definition

 Anti Deficiency Laws in Non-Recourse Loans

 Deficiency law states that if borrower defaults in timely payments, then mortgaged property can be forfeited and subject to sale.
-Such laws are connected with recourse loan and authorize the lender to pursue legal action against borrower to obtain complete payment of the loan.
+Such laws are connected with recourse loans and authorize the lender to pursue legal action against borrowers to obtain complete payment of the loan.

-Anti-deficiency laws generally applied on a non-recourse loan, works against lenders and prohibit them from filling any deficiency lawsuits against the borrower.
+anti-deficiency laws generally applied on a non-recourse loan, works against lenders, and prohibits them from filing any deficiency lawsuits against the borrower.
 The borrower may get wrongfully benefited as he can just walk away without owing the lender any further amount after the foreclosure sale of the mortgaged property.

 - It is a great source of funds to make bigger investments in real estate properties like apartments, complexes, strip malls, etc.